andres073401/andres073401/README.md

 -->

 - 🔭 I’m currently working at Lulo Bank
-- 🌱 I’m currently learning Jenkins
+- 🌱 I’m currently learning Kubernetes
 - 📫 How to reach me: https://www.linkedin.com/in/jhonatan-andres-rodriguez-prieto-1b7b8a129/